HandCash/connect-sdk-docs/content/profile/_index.en.md

 {{< notice note >}}
 This feature requires the `Friends` permission.
-Otherwise you will receive an error.
 {{</ notice >}}